Learning Optimal Predictive Checklists: Introduction

 \section{Introduction}

 Checklists are simple tools that are widely used to assist humans when carrying out important tasks or making important decisions~\cite[][]{catchpole2015problem, clay2015back, mauro2012operational, reijers2017towards, stufflebeam2000guidelines, brodie1997evaluation, haynes2009surgical, pronovost2006intervention, lingard2008evaluation, thomassen2010effect, thomassen2014effects}.
-These models are often used as predictive models in modern healthcare applications.
-In such settings, a checklist is a set of Boolean conditions that predict a condition of interest -- e.g., a list of $N$ symptoms of which $M$ or more must be checked to flag a patient for a critical illness.
+These tools are often used as predictive models in modern healthcare applications.
+In such settings, a checklist is a set of Boolean conditions that predicts a condition of interest -- e.g., a list of symptoms flag a patient for a critical illness when $M$ out $N$ symptoms are checked.
 These kinds of ``predictive checklists'' are often used for clinical decision support because they are easy to use and easy to understand~\cite{hales2008development, patel2014overview}.
-In contrast to other kinds of predictive models, clinicians can easily scrutinize a checklist, and make an informed decision regarding its adoption.
+In contrast to other kinds of predictive models, clinicians can easily scrutinize a checklist, and make an informed decision as to whether they will adopt it.
 Once they have decided to use a checklist, they can integrate the model into their clinical workflow without extensive training or technology (e.g., as a printed sheet~\cite{morse2020estimate}).

 Considering these benefits, one of the key challenges in using predictive checklists in healthcare applications is finding a reliable way to create them~\cite{hales2008development}.
 Most predictive checklists in medicine are either hand-crafted by panels of experts~\cite{kramer2017checking, gillespie2015implementation}, or built by combining statistical techniques and heuristics~\citep[e.g., logistic regression, stepwise feature selection, and rounding][]{kessler2005world}.
 These approaches make it difficult to develop checklists that are sufficiently accurate -- as panel or pipeline will effectively need to specify a model that performs well under stringent assumptions on model form.
 Given the simplicity of the model class, it is entirely possible that some datasets may never admit a checklist that is sufficiently accurate to deploy in a clinical setting -- as even checklists that are accurate at a population-level may perform poorly on a minority population~\cite{vyas2020hidden,pierson2021algorithmic}.